RectumRaider666/Intelli-Core/README.md

 ## Daemon

 I made this to practice making daemons, learning the signal lib, and system arch The daemon in this project handels pausing, resuming, restarting, and killing a counter loop in the background.
-Once a process is running you can use seperate terminal to control already running processes.
+Once a process is running you can use a seperate terminal to control already running processes.

 This has no real use.
+Just cool to see.

 ## Maze

 My blind attempt at single-run maze generation with Python.
+Now accepts dynamic map sizes.